peterkaczorowski/kicad-mac-builder/README.md

 Apple Silicon
 =============
 Intel builds of KiCad work great on Apple Silicon.
-Native Apple Silicon builds are experimental.... this whole branch is experimental! :)
+Native Apple Silicon KiCad builds are experimental.

 On an Apple Silicon system, you'll need to specify `--arch arm64` to `build.py`.
 You'll also need arm64 versions of the dependencies.